ga-wdi-exercises/checkpoint-01/README.md

 ### #3

-Something about the image tag is incorrect.
-Fix the error.
+Something is missing from the image tag.
+Fix the HTML.

 > Commit